-There are a couple of drawbacks to using grow bags, but if you take proper precautions, you can avoid these problems.
+There are a couple of drawbacks to using grow bags.
+However, if you take the proper precautions, you can avoid these problems.

 Grow bags are more breathable than pots, but this comes at the expense of insulation.
-Grow bags allow more heat to escape, and the soil inside will get cooler on cold nights.
+Grow bags allow more heat to escape, and the soil inside will cool down faster on cold nights.

 This can kill plants left outside in grow bags if you get a late spring frost or early fall frost.
 The best way to avoid this problem is to check the weather forecast regularly.

-If you see cold nights on the way, use a blanket or some type of extra insulation to wrap your grow bags in the evening before the cold.
+If you see cold nights on the way, use a blanket or some type of extra insulation to wrap your grow bags in the evening (before the cold sets in).
 Just remember to take away the insulation when a hot day approaches, or you will cook your plants!

 For more information, check out my article on how to protect your plants from cold and frost.